Relative Calabi-Yau structures and ice quivers with potential: A Darboux theorem for relative Calabi--Yau structures

 for all $b_1$ and $b_2$ in $B$.
 Using double induction on the pair formed by the internal degree and the tensor degree we see that $h$ is determined by its restriction to $V_B$, which can be chosen arbitrarily.
 Put $g=f+d\circ h+h\circ d$.
-One can check that the morphism $g$ is also a $\varphi$-augmented morphism between pseudo-compact dg algebras.
-By definition, the map $h$ is an $f$-$g$-derivation of degree $-1$.
+It follows from the construction that the morphism $g$ is also a $\varphi$-augmented morphism between pseudocompact dg algebras and that the map $h$ is an $f$-$g$-derivation of degree $-1$.
 Since we have